calvinmetcalf/leaflet.pouch/README.md

 //this will sync from remote to browser, there are local storage limits, you could also just do var otherLayer = L.geojson.pouch("http://localhost:5984/someDB").addTo(map)
 ```
+very rought hold tight for demos and stuff